auth0-blog/dotnet-maui-token-management/dotnet-maui-auth0-app/README.md

 3. Open the `MauiProgram.cs` file and replace the `<YOUR_AUTH0_DOMAIN>` and `<YOUR_CLIENT_ID>` placeholders with your Auth0 domain and client id respectively (see [Register with Auth0](https://auth0.com/blog/add-authentication-to-dotnet-maui-apps-with-auth0/#Register-with-Auth0) for more details).

+4. Open the `MainPage.xaml.cs` file and replace the `<YOUR_API_IDENTIFIER>` placeholder with the audience you assigned to the `api_aspnet-core_csharp_hello-world` API project.

-4. Run the application with Visual Studio 2022 or use one of the following commands based on your target platform:
+5. Run the application with Visual Studio 2022 or use one of the following commands based on your target platform:

    ```bash
    # macOS target platform